syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/save-pdf-file/to-azure-blob-storage.md

 **Step 3:**   Set the PDF Viewer Properties in JavaScript PDF viewer component

-Set the `serviceUrl` property of the PDF viewer component to the URL of your web service project.
-Replace `https://localhost:44396/pdfviewer` with the URL of your web service project that hosts in the web service project, set the `documentPath` property to the PDF file name you want to load from Azure Blob Storage.
-Ensure that you pass the document name from the azure container to the `documentPath` property.
-This specifies the location of the PDF file to be loaded by the viewer component.
+Modify the `serviceUrl` property of the PDF viewer component with the accurate URL of your web service project, replacing `https://localhost:44396/pdfviewer` with the actual URL of your server.
+Set the `documentPath` property of the PDF viewer component to the desired name of the PDF file you wish to load from Azure Blob Storage.
+Ensure that you correctly pass the document name from the files available in your azure contanier to the documentPath property.
 ```typescript

 import { PdfViewer, Toolbar, Magnification, Navigation, LinkAnnotation,ThumbnailView,